Voter turnout in the European Parliament elections: Socio-economic status and type of community

 As for national elections, scholars mainly agree that individuals with higher levels of education, income and socio-economic status are more likely to vote.
 In 2019, the participation of highly educated individuals (who have "left education at the age of 20 or above") grew from 36% to 39% compared to 2014, while turnout of people who did not continue school after 15 years old has decreased from 14 to 18%.
 Similarly, the positive relationship between socio-economic status and turnout has also increased through time : employed individuals (especially "managers, other white collar and manual workers") were more likely in 2019, than unemployed people to cast their vote.
-While a comparable positive relationship has been found with financial situation, (ie. 54% of voters have in general no difficulties to pay bills) people who have more financial difficulties are also more inclined to vote than in 2014 (38%, +6 pp).
-Moreover voter profile was in 2019 more urban than in 2014.
+While a comparable positive relationship has been found with financial situation, (i.e. 54% of voters have in general no difficulties to pay bills) people who have more financial difficulties are also more inclined to vote than in 2014 (38%, +6 pp).
+Moreover, voter profile was in 2019 more urban than in 2014.

 Although these sociological factors are strong predictors per se of political engagement, they only depict one part of the picture.
 First, while levels of "education and incomes have steadily increased in industrialized democracies during the past 50 years", electoral participation have generally declined in both national and European elections (except in 2014).
-Additionally, Mattila consider these analyses as “more descriptive than explanatory”, as they are limited in explaining the process by which turnout is fostered.
+Additionally, Mattila consider these analyses as "more descriptive than explanatory", as they are limited in explaining the process by which turnout is fostered.
 Besides, these have been considered to fail to explain why turnout decline occurred while education level or the share of the middle classes increased in European democracies.